Skip to content

 Days 1-2: Sarajevo

-Give the capital two nights, because it rewards a slow read more than almost any city its size.
-Sarajevo is laid out like a timeline you can walk: step off the Ottoman bazaar, cross a brass line in the pavement, and you’re on a Habsburg boulevard - with the scars of the 1990s siege still legible through all of it.
-Base yourself in or beside Baščaršija, the old bazaar, so the cafés, the coppersmiths and the riverfront are on your doorstep.
+Give the capital two nights; it rewards a slow read more than almost any city its size.
+Sarajevo is laid out like a timeline you can walk: step off the Ottoman bazaar, cross a brass line in the pavement, and you’re on a Habsburg boulevard, with the scars of the 1990s siege legible through all of it.
+Base yourself in or beside Baščaršija, the old bazaar.

 Day one is the old town on foot: the Sebilj fountain, the Gazi Husrev-beg Mosque of 1531, the “Sarajevo Meeting of Cultures” line where east meets west, and the Latin Bridge, where the shot that started the First World War was fired on 28 June 1914.
-Day two goes deeper and higher - the Tunnel of Hope museum by the airport (20 KM, cash in marks) tells the siege honestly, and the cable car up Mount Trebević delivers the finest overview of the city, with the eerie abandoned 1984 Olympic bobsled track a short walk from the top station.
-Our full Sarajevo guide lays out how to pace it all.
+Day two goes deeper and higher - the Tunnel of Hope museum by the airport (20 KM, cash in marks) tells the siege honestly, and the cable car up Mount Trebević delivers the finest overview of the city, with the abandoned 1984 Olympic bobsled track a short walk from the top station.
+Our hour-by-hour 2 days in Sarajevo itinerary maps out exactly these two days, and the full Sarajevo guide has the rest.

 Panoramic view over the rooftops and minarets of Sarajevo in its valley from the Bistrik hillside